elhamum/Lungcent/README.md

 Trained from scratch (no transfer learning), with the Adam optimizer and categorical cross-entropy loss.

-## ⚠️ Assumptions made beyond what the paper specifies
+## Parameter used

-The Methodology section describes the architecture and training procedure, but doesn't pin down every hyperparameter.
-The following are reasonable defaults used here — check them against your own training logs and edit `configs/config.yaml` if they differ from what you actually ran:
+The Methodology section describes the architecture and training procedure, we used this values for hyperparameter

 | Parameter | Value used here | Where it's set |
 |---|---|---|